KronicDeth/intellij-elixir/README.md

 ### Project

+**NOTE: The Project Settings is just bookkeeping and visual now.
+No other features currently take advantage of the SDK setting or the marked directories.
+Theses Project Settings will be used for later features. **

 #### From Existing Directory
 **NOTE: This feature only works in IntelliJ IDEA as it depends on an extension point unavailable in language-specific IDEs, like Rubymine.**